 Therefore, there have been 5 years since my second and hopefully my last endometriosis surgery.
 The stages and all the process could have changed a little, but I still believe you will find valuable information in this article.
 I have to tell you before this second surgery I went through another surgery in 2014, but unfortunately that intervention was not a complete one.

 After 1.5 years since this 2014 surgery, I went to an appointment to Doctor Voicu Simedrea, the best endometriosis excision surgeon from my country (and, in my opinion, not only from my country).
-Dr. Simedrea runs Endo Institute, the only endometriosis center accredited by Endometriosis European League.
+Dr. Simedrea runs Endo Institute, an endometriosis center accredited by Endometriosis European League.

 My diagnosis was: endometriosis stage 4, endometriosic rectovaginal nodule of 4.5 cm and my doctor recommendations were MRI with a protocol for endometriosis (if you don't know what this is you can read here and here more about this procedure) and, if the RMN result confirmed his diagnosis, I had to do also an Hidro Colo CT Scan.